Analog computer: Modern era

 The FERMIAC was an analog computer invented by physicist Enrico Fermi in 1947 to aid in his studies of neutron transport.
 Project Cyclone was an analog computer developed by Reeves in 1950 for the analysis and design of dynamic systems.
 Project Typhoon was an analog computer developed by RCA in 1952.
 It consisted of over 4,000 electron tubes and used 100 dials and 6,000 plug-in connectors to program.
 The MONIAC Computer was a hydraulic analogy of a national economy first unveiled in 1949.

 Computer Engineering Associates was spun out of Caltech in 1950 to provide commercial services using the "Direct Analogy Electric Analog Computer" ("the largest and most impressive general-purpose analyzer facility for the solution of field problems") developed there by Gilbert D. McCann, Charles H. Wilts, and Bart Locanthi.

 Educational analog computers illustrated the principles of analog calculation.
 The Heathkit EC-1, a $199 educational analog computer, was made by the Heath Company, US c.
 1960.
 It was programmed using patch cords that connected nine operational amplifiers and other components.
-General Electric also marketed an "educational" analog computer kit of a simple design in the early 1960s consisting of a two transistor tone generators and three potentiometers wired such that the frequency of the oscillator was nulled when the potentiometer dials were positioned by hand to satisfy an equation.
+General Electric also marketed an "educational" analog computer kit of a simple design in the early 1960s consisting of two transistor tone generators and three potentiometers wired such that the frequency of the oscillator was nulled when the potentiometer dials were positioned by hand to satisfy an equation.
 The relative resistance of the potentiometer was then equivalent to the formula of the equation being solved.
 Multiplication or division could be performed, depending on which dials were inputs and which was the output.
 Accuracy and resolution was limited and a simple slide rule was more accurate.
 However, the unit did demonstrate the basic principle.

 Analog computer designs were published in electronics magazines.
 One example is the PEAC (Practical Electronics analogue computer), published in Practical Electronics in the January 1968 edition.
 Another more modern hybrid computer design was published in Everyday Practical Electronics in 2002.
 An example described in the EPE hybrid computer was the flight of a VTOL aircraft such as the Harrier jump jet.
 The altitude and speed of the aircraft were calculated by the analog part of the computer and sent to a PC via a digital microprocessor and displayed on the PC screen.